harness/developer-hub/release-notes/cloud-cost-management.md

 * Previously, there was no option to export Recommendations as CSV files.
 (CCM-14274)

   Now, we have added a new feature that enables users to export Recommendations as comma-separated values (CSV) files.
+This works for all the recommendations.
+Only for asset governance recommendations details are not exposed, just the list view is exported.
+The support for the same will be added soon.

 ##### Early access features